eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/7_basic_terminal.md

 Open your terminal (On Windows: GitBash -- we will always be working with GitBash) **Which directory are you in?** Use the reference with the command.

-a) `/c/Program Files/` or `/Applications/`
+- a) `/c/Program Files/` or `/Applications/`
-b) `/c/Users/YourName/` or `/Users/yourname/`
+- b) `/c/Users/YourName/` or `/Users/yourname/`
-c) `/c/Windows/` or `/System/`
+- c) `/c/Windows/` or `/System/`

 ## Question 2
 Now run the command to list files in your current directory. **What do you see?**

-a) A long list with file permissions, dates, and sizes
+- a) A long list with file permissions, dates, and sizes
-b) Just the names of files and folders like Desktop, Documents, Downloads
+- b) Just the names of files and folders like Desktop, Documents, Downloads
-c) Nothing - the directory is completely empty
+- c) Nothing - the directory is completely empty

 ## Question 3

 Now try the command that lists files WITH detailed information (hint: check the reference for the option that shows details). **What's different from your previous result?**

-a) You see the same simple list as before
+- a) The same simple list as before
-b) You see many more files that were hidden before, plus detailed information like dates and file sizes
+- b) Many more files that were hidden before, plus detailed information like dates and file sizes
-c) You only see Python files now
+- c) Only Python files!

 ---